zipang/warped/README.md

 ======

 a jQuery plugin for silly *'warped'* text effects.

-Made at the Open World Forum 2012 to kill time waiting for the technical Openshift presentation.
+(made at the Open World Forum 2012 to kill time waiting for the technical Openshift presentation.)

 Usage example:
 ```js